 Newcastle combines beach culture with a thriving arts scene

-Just two hours from Sydney and rapidly becoming a sophisticated, cosmopolitan centre in its own right, Newcastle holds rich and attractive opportunities for any investor.
+Just two and a half hours from Sydney and rapidly becoming a sophisticated, cosmopolitan centre in its own right, Newcastle holds rich and attractive opportunities for any investor.
 It wasn’t always this way.
 For a long time Newcastle was one of the roughest places in NSW.
 It was a coal port full of sailors, miners and a city based on steel and industry.
 Then, the recession of the early 90s hit the city hard, as did the closure of the BHP steelworks, the largest employer in the area.
 Few would have predicted that Newcastle would turn around to becoming the second most populated city in NSW with an exodus of Sydneysiders flocking to it each year.

 Newcastle has transformed itself from entirely dependent on coal and steel based industrial city to more service based, especially in the areas of education, health and tourism.

 It’s a combination of things.
 It has a strong beach culture and a thriving arts scene.
 The historic and elegant buildings scattered throughout the city are a tourist drawcard.
 It’s a short drive to Port Stephens and the Hunter Valley with its blossoming wineries.
 Pictured on left is the heritage-listed Commandant's Baths, on right is John Curtin School of Medical Research.